 “We’re recognized in the golf and sports industries as the company to go to for quality turf products and the ability to get it there no matter the destination,” John said.
 “Certain places like Sri Lanka and Mauritius have been difficult logistically, but we enjoy the challenge.”

 The turf grasses Atlas Turf distributes are not the same as the bags of seed you see at lawn care centers.
-John and Catherine provide grasses genetically engineered for specific traits required for golf courses and athletic fields across the world.
+John and Catherine provide turfgrasses with the specific traits required for golf courses and athletic fields across the world.
 Soccer fields in the Middle East need grasses that are heat resistant, golf courses near the ocean need grasses accepting of salt water and projects without clean water sources need grasses that tolerate effluent irrigation.

 “These are turf grasses that are developed to have certain traits that meet the needs of different uses and climates,” Catherine said.
 “Sports fields require extreme durability and wear tolerance.
 Golf courses require grasses that can be mowed at low heights for faster green speeds and grasses with quick recovery from divots and traffic.”
 Each grass they sell is licensed and certified like MiniVerde, a turf grass that’s popular for golf course greens.